KnutAM/AbaqusRolloverSimulation/readme.md

 ## Project structure

+The following top-level folders and file are provided

 - `rollover`: The python library used to setup and run the Abaqus rollover simulations (imported, but not run directly)
 - `scripts`: Scripts that are designed to be called as `abaqus cae noGUI=<script.py>`
 - `usub`: Fortran code for user subroutines required for the rollover simulations
 - `doc`: Documentation
 - `tests`: ***To be completed***
-- `data`: Folder containing user input data.
-Everything in this folder, apart from some example input, is gitignored.
+- `data`: Folder containing user data (e.g. profile sketches).
+Everything in this folder, apart from example data, should be ignored by git.
+- `abaqus_v6.env`: Abaqus environment file that allows the user to setup their local environment.
+See "Abaqus environment file".

 ## Running for the first time

 ### Requirements
 * Abaqus Standard setup to compile fortran user subroutines.
 Note special requirements below if ifort version higher than 16
 * Python 2.7 or higher